Wonders of Sicily - Easter Program

 + In Siracusa, we examine the sites associated with Greek colonists who migrated from Corinth in 713BC.
 Their industriousness became renowned, with the city rivaling the importance of Athens within just two centuries.
 The Temple of Athena (UNESCO heritage site), built to commemorate victory over the Carthaginians at the battle of Himera in 480BC, is nowadays the splendid Duomo.
 Our walking tour of this historic seaside town is the perfect way to begin a tour of Sicily!

-+ We explore the incredible architecture of Noto and Modica, hill towns that were rebuilt in the early 1700s following a powerful earthquake that leveled the entirety of south-eastern Sicily.
++ We explore the incredible architecture of Noto, a hill town rebuilt in the early 1700s following a powerful earthquake that leveled the entirety of south-eastern Sicily.
 Its rebuilding coincided with the counter-reformation in southern Europe.
 Rich from the dowries left by pious noblemen, and able to employ the finest architects, the church initiated an ambitious reconstruction program that has left us with some of the finest examples of Baroque architecture in Italy.
-Modica is particularly famous for its chocolate, which we will certainly sample!

 Agrigento